 - Administrator Has full access to all Command WorkStation and Fiery server control panel functions.
 An Administrator password is required. - Operator Has access to all Job Center functions.
 In Device Center, an Operator does not have access to Configure, Backup and Restore, changing passwords, and deleting the Job Log.
 An Operator can view substrate catalogs, virtual printers, and color management functions, but cannot edit them.
-An Operator password is required. - User name The Administrator creates users and assigns them to groups, and assigns privileges (such as guest privileges or creating server presets) to the groups.
+Only an Administrator can edit. - User name The Administrator creates users and assigns them to groups, and assigns privileges (such as guest privileges or creating server presets) to the groups.